i-brnrd/patchLSD/TASK.md

 ## Overview
-The task is designed to elucidate switching behaviour as a function of time linked reward rates.
-To place the following in context, read the <a  href="https://doi.org/10.1038/ncomms12327"  target="_blank">original paper</a> and play a few rounds of the task in the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a>.
+For context, read the <a  href="https://doi.org/10.1038/ncomms12327"  target="_blank">original paper</a> and play a few rounds of the task in the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a>.

 On load, the Main Menu will appear, with two modes available, [Training (A, B & C)](#training) & [Task](#task-1).\
-In training mode, no data is stored or written out.

 **Task Summary**\
-Participants are presented with patches containing rewards (presented at different rates).\
+Participants are presented with patches containing rewards, presented at different rates.\
 Patches (coloured boxes) consist of non-reward events (empty boxes) and reward events (boxes with gold bars).
 Between events, a fixation cross is shown.

 **Blue (Changing) Environment:**\